Industry Baby

-"Industry Baby" is a song by American rappers Lil Nas X and Jack Harlow, released on July 23, 2021, through Columbia Records.
-The song features co-production by American rapper and record producer Kanye West and production duo Take a Daytrip.
-It is the third single from Lil Nas X's debut studio album, Montero (2021), following up the international success of lead single "Montero (Call Me by Your Name)".
+"Industry Baby" (stylized in all caps) is a song by the American rapper Lil Nas X featuring Jack Harlow, released on July 23, 2021, through Columbia Records.
+The song features co-production by Kanye West and the duo Take a Daytrip.
+It is the third single from Lil Nas X's debut album, Montero (2021), following up the international success of lead single "Montero (Call Me by Your Name)".
 The song debuted at number 2 on the Billboard Hot 100 for the week of August 7, 2021, and became Lil Nas X's third and Harlow's first number-one single on the chart on the week of October 23, 2021 after a massive gain in digital sales.
 On October 9, 2021, an extended version was released that features a short verse from Lil Nas X during the outro.

 The song received a nomination for Best Melodic Rap Performance at the 64th Annual Grammy Awards.